Excellence in Clergy Leadership Scholarship

 Ethnic Local Church Grants

-Offered by the UMC General Board of Church and Society (GBCS), these grants will strengthen ethnic minority local churches through education, advocacy or leadership development as they engage in social justice.
-The program must focus on needs identified by ethnic local churches as they address one or more chronic social problems or concerns, such as housing, employment, health care, human rights, education, the environment and racism.
+Offered by the UMC General Board of Church and Society (GBCS), these grants will strengthen ethnic local churches through education, public policy, advocacy, or leadership training and development as they engage in social justice ministries.

 Racial Ethnic Local Church Concerns (RELCC) Grants